-18. At all levels handler may repeatedly ask or encourage dog to pickup the article if they drop it, until the dog delivers it across the start line or time runs out.
+19. At all levels handler may repeatedly ask or encourage dog to pickup the bumper if they drop it, until the dog delivers it across the start line or time runs out.

-25. All articles must be scented with bird scent (stick or liquid are both acceptable)
+27. All bumpers must be scented with bird scent (stick or liquid are both acceptable).

-26. If a dog does not release the article within an acceptable time (discretion up to the judge) or damages the article, the dog will receive an NQ.
+28. If a dog does not release the bumper within an acceptable time (discretion up to the judge) or damages the bumper, the dog will receive an NQ.

 Obstacles: Stationary distractions dogs must run through or over.
 Examples of obstacles, non-moving decoys (birds/deer/other), straw bales, fencing, lake, pond, stone wall, pile of brush, large logs, bushes, big rocks, pigeon/partridge pen (a 10'x10' fenced off area with obstacles inside), hill, trees, river, bridge (under or over), blind with hole to run through (must be placed at the start line), duck boat, duck blind, etc. (virtually anything that could be found in a natural hunting environment in the US or UK).

 Diversions: Moving distractions.
 Examples of moving distractions are throwing a bumper when dog is going out or coming in, Pulling a rabbit on a string across the path of a dog coming in, moving decoys (wings that move, predator decoy, etc.)

-Marks: A thrown article that a dog sees.
-Can be thrown by hand or launched with a dummy launcher.
+Marks: A thrown bumper that a dog sees.
+Can be thrown by hand or launched with a dummy launcher (at upper levels).

-Blind: A planted article that a dog does not see get planted.
+Blind: A planted bumper that a dog does not see get planted.
 Must be placed behind an obstacle as a marker for the judge and handler.